spacetelescope/stis-archive-inspector/README.md

 # stis-archive-inspector
-A temporary repository for a Dash-based (probably) archive inspector for STIS.
+A temporary repository for a Dash-based archive inspector for STIS.